 While the Rocket boat is in our opinion overpriced the option to combine it with a bay cruise for only $43 per adult, $33 essentially giving you the rocket boat for $10 is really good value!
 To get this offer Just book the San Francisco Bay Adventure and you will be offered the rocket boat combo.

 Red and White Cruises are actually owned by Hornblower who operate cruises all over the country.
-In San Francisco, they leave the basic cruises to Red And White and they specialise in the higher end dinner cruises around the bay.
+In San Francisco, they leave the basic cruises to Red And White and they specialize in the higher-end dinner cruises around the bay.

 San Francisco Dinner Cruise – $108 – Duration- 2.5-3 hour